AU-Master-Thesis/thesis/sections/2-background/related-works.typ

 - A Robot Web for Distributed Many-Device Localisation

-proposes the idea of modelling the communication scheme using for exchaning messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP
+proposes the idea of modelling the communication scheme using for exchanging messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP

 - Distributing Collaborative Multi-Robot Planning with Gaussian Belief Propagation